skyzh/mini-lsm/mini-lsm-book/src/02-sst.md

 You can also align blocks to 4KB boundary so as to make it possible to do direct I/O in the future.
 This is an optional optimization.

+The recommend sequence to finish **Task 1** is as below:

+- Implement `SsTableBuilder` in `src/table/builder.rs`
+  - Before implementing `SsTableBuilder`, you may want to take a look in `src/table.rs`, for `FileObject` & `BlockMeta`.
+  - For `FileObject`, you should at least implement `read`, `size` and `create` (No need for Disk I/O) before day 4.
+  - For `BlockMeta`, you may want to add some extra fields when encoding / decoding the `BlockMeta` to / from a buffer.
+- Implement `SsTable` in `src/table.rs`
+  - Same as above, you do not need to worry about `BlockCache` until day 4.

+After finishing **Task 1**, you should be able to pass all the current tests except two iterator tests.

 ## Task 2 - SST Iterator